 Names: An older scientific name for this species was Eupatorium purpureum L., but recently, botanists have reclassified the species from the genus Eupatorium into the genus Eutrochium, which name is derived from the Greek eu, meaning 'well' or 'truly' and trocho, meaning 'wheel-like', together referring to the whorled leaves.
 The species name, purpureum, is Latin for 'purple' or 'mottled'.
 The older genus name has a quite interesting story and that is found below along with the common name descriptions.
-The plant names for the plant classification are: (L.) refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author names for the plant classification are: (L.) refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘E.E.Lamont’ which refers to Eric E. Lamont, American Botanist and Research Associate at the New York Botanical Garden who has published Taxonomy of Eupatorium Section Verticillata (Asteraceae).
 New York Botanical Garden Press.

 Comparisons: Sweet-scented Joe-Pye Weed has differences in the stem and in the flower arrangement from its relative, Spotted Joe-Pye Weed, Eutrochium maculatum, which prefers a more moist habitat.

 Above: The plant is erect with leaves below the inflorescence in whorls of 3 or 4.
 The inflorescence is a dome shaped branched doubly compound array composed of individual corymbs

 Below: 1st photo - The stem is usually greenish with purple only at the leaf nodes and close to and in the floral array there are fine hair.
 2nd photo - The phyllaries of the flower heads are in several series, the outer shorter.
 During flowering they are pink as shown here.
 3rd photo - Six florets from a flower head with styles still present and achenes developing.

 Below: 1st photo - The phyllaries of the flower heads, shown here in the fall when they lose the pink color.
 2nd photo - The seeds are long and pointed with 5 ribs and with long fine bristles attached for wind dispersion.

 Below: 1st photo - There are several small leafy bracts under the floral array.
 2nd photo - Autumn seed heads.

 Below: The root system is fibrous.